-- A. The overarching safeguarding policy (statement of principles) - B. Detailed child protection procedures and - C. Child protection summary sheet.
+- A. The overarching safeguarding policy (statement of principles) - B. Detailed child protection procedures and

+C. Child protection summary sheet.
 The latter is printed separately and provided routinely for those adults who will not have the opportunity to read this policy in its entirety but will have unsupervised contact, even as a 'one-off', with pupils on a temporary or intermittent basis such as supply, peripatetic or visiting professionals.

-Content Page
+Con tent Page

-Α Safeguarding Policy 3
+А Safeguarding Policy 3

 В Child Protection Procedures 7

-Secti ions
+lions

 1.0 What is child protection?
 7

 2.0 What is significant harm?
-7 7
+8

-3.0 Purpose of these procedures
+3.0 Purpose of these procedures 8

-4.0 Responsibilities and roles
+4.0 Responsibilities and roles 8

+5.0 Pupil Participation in Safeguarding 10

-5.0 What is child abuse?
-9
+6.0 What is child abuse?
+10

-Physical 9
+Physical 10

-Emotional 9
+Emotional 10

-❖ Sexual 10
+♦ Sexual 10

-Neglect 10
+70 Neglect 11

-6.0 Recognising child abuse - signs and symptoms 10
+7.0 Recognising child abuse - signs and symptoms 11

-7.0 Early Help 11
+8.0 Early Help 12

-Responding to disclosures -guidance for staff 12
+Responding to disclosures -guidance for staff Responding to signs of abuse or people at 13 14

-Responding to signs of abuse or neglect 13
+Responding to signs of abuse or neglect Following up referrals 14

-❖ Following up Referrals 13
+Following up referrals Social Care referrals 14

-Working in Partnership with Parents, Carers &amp; the Community 13
+Social Care referrals Working in Partnership with Parents, Carers & the Community 14

-8.0 Child on child sexual violence & sexual harassment 14
+9.0 Child on child sexual violence & sexual harassment 14

-9.0 Pupils engaging in under-age sexual activity 16
+10.0 Pupils engaging in under-age sexual activity 18

-0.0 Child sexual exploitation/criminal exploitation/serious violence 17
+11.0 Child sexual exploitation/criminal exploitation/serious violence 18

-1.0 Forms of abuse linked to culture, faith or belief 17
+12.0 Forms of abuse linked to culture, faith or belief 10

-1.1 Female genital mutilation 18
+12.1 Female genital mutilation 19

-1.2 Forced Marriage 18
+2.2 Forced Marriage 19

-1.3 So called 'honour-based' violence 18
+2.3 So called 'honour-based' violence 19

-1.4 Breast Ironing 18
+2.4 Breast Ironing 20

-1.5 Radicalisation and Extremism 18
+2.5 Radicalisation and Extremism 20

-1.6 Prevent 19
+2.6 Prevent 20

-1.7 Domestic Abuse 20
+2.7 Domestic Abuse 22

-1.8 Pupils with Child Protection or Child in Need Plans 20
+2.8 Pupils with Child Protection or Child in Need Plans 22

+3.0 Children with special educational needs and who are disabled 22

-1.9 Children with Mental Health/Emotional Health Needs 20
+3.5 Children with Mental Health/Emotional Health Needs 23

-1.10 Child who are looked after, those previously looked after 21
+3.6 Children who are looked after, those previously looked after 23

 and care leavers

-1.11 Substance Abuse 21
+13.7 Substance Abuse 24

-1.12 Trafficking & Modern Day Slavery 22
+13.8 Trafficking & Modern Day Slavery 24

-20 Children missing education 22
+13.9 Children and the Court system 24

+13.10 Homelessness 24

+13.11 Children with family members in prison 24

+14.0 Children missing from education, exclusion and attendance 24

+15.0 Lockdown Policy 26

-13.0 Taking action in response to a disclosure 22
+16.0 Taking action in response to a disclosure 26

-14.0

-in the community
+17.0 Responding to concerns reported by parents or others in the community 27

-15.0 Remember
+18.0 Remember 27

-16.0 Response from Children's Social Care to a school referral
+19.0 Response from Children's Social Care to a school referral 28

-17.0 Responding to allegations or concerns about staff or volunteers
+20.0 Responding to allegations or concerns about staff or volunteers 29

-18.0 If you have any concerns about a colleague
+21.0 If you have any concerns about a colleague 29

-19.0 Allegations against Supply Teachers
+22.0 Allegations against Supply Teachers 30

-20.0 Children with special educational needs and who are disabled
+23.0 Welcoming other Practitioners 30

-21.0 Safer Recruitment
+24.0 Safer Recruitment 30

-22.0 Safer Working Practice
+25.0 Safer Working Practice 30

-23.0 Training 27
+26.0 Training 32

-24.0 Raising concerns about safeguarding practice in our school 28
+27.0 Raising concerns about safeguarding practice in our school 33

-25.0 Information for parents' & carers 29
+28.0 Information for parents' & carers 33

-26.0 Contextual Safeguarding 29
+29.0 Contextual Safeguarding 34

-27.0 Welcoming other Practitioners 29

-28.0 Off Site Visits 29
+30.0 Off Site Visits 34

-29.0 Use of Alternative Provision 30
+31.0 Use of Alternative Provision 34

-30.0 Photography & Images 30
+32.0 Photography & Images 34

+Other F Relevant Policies 35

-Schoo ol Safeguarding Responsibility Summary 31
+School Safeguarding Responsibility Summary 35

-С Child Protection Summary sheet 34

-Appe ndices

-1.0 Useful Contacts 35

-2.0 Possible indicators of abuse 36

-3.0 Record Keeping: Best Practice - to be read and 39

-followed by all DSLs and Deputies
+Links to relevant law and guidance 38

+Appen dices